wa7nwp/nwp2019/19201_Ham_misc/suggestions.md

 ### Q.  What's a good first project for a Raspberry PI?

 BV Build a pi-hole to reduce ads and unnecessary web activity.
 It's educational, fun to see working and useful.
 [PI-Hole](https://www.raspberrypi.org/blog/pi-hole-raspberry-pi)

+### Q. I'm going to take my Ham Radio Technician class test...

+* Practice the tests at [QRZ.com](https://www.qrz.com/hamtest/)
+* It's made to be passed.
+They want you to pass.
+Relax!
+* Go to the monthly exam by the [Laurel Group](https://www.laurelvec.com/) at Seattle's [Ada's Technical Book Store](https://www.laurelvec.com/?team=SVET).
+The exam is free and they use modern technology to quickly submit test results.
+You'll get you license in hours instead of days or weeks.
+* The answer to any question with numbers is the 3rd choice.